javierconcha/ocdb-docs/docs/source/ocdb-search.md

 ## Groups

-The search interface allows to restrict result sets to certain geophysical variable types, the so-called "groups".
+The search interface allows to restrict result sets to certain geophysical variable types, organised by groups.
-A list of groups and the variables covered is listed in the table below:
+A list of groups and the variables covered is listed in the table below.
+Single products acronym are fully described [here](ocdb-standard-field-unit.md).

 ```eval_rst
 ============ =============================================================